DefinitelyMaybe/DefinitelyMaybe.github.io/README.md

 ## Current focus

-- Merge old projects into new framework / revision
+- use svelte-cubed

 ## Next things to work on:

 1. Integrate <a href:external href="https://www.npmjs.com/package/seolint">seolint</a>
 2. Add a project
-   1. Remake maths playground
-   2. Make a project talking about the algorithms from the SimonDev project
-   3. Do a small svelte-cubed project
-   4. Show off an API
+   1. Show off an API
 3. Make use of icons? https://github.com/antfu/unplugin-icons
 4. Stylelint for Postcss? https://youtu.be/WhCXiEwdU1A?t=46
 5. Make a background like this one https://slinkity.dev/